Hawkes Bay, New Zealand

 Wine and food in Hawkes Bay

 Hawke's Bay has New Zealand's oldest winery, with the areas sunny climate attracting wine growers very early on.
 Many of New Zealand's best red wines are now produced here, with many of the wineries open for wine tasting.
-You can take a self guided tour, hire a mountain bike and cycle between vineyards, or take a fully escorted tour.
+You can take a self guided tour, hire a mountain bike and cycle between vineyards on the Hawkes Bay Cycle Trail.
 Many wineries also include a restaurant or café, where you can sample the wine with a meal.

 At Hastings, the Farmers Market is well worth a visit, to see the local organic food and produce.
 Whilst in Hawkes Bay New Zealand there are also specialist olive growing, honey, cheese, chocolate or orchard tours you can take.
 Try your hand at honing your skills on a cookery course, utilizing some of the great fresh, local produce.

 Hawkes Bay History

 The history of Hawke's Bay revolves around the massive 1931 earthquake, and the destruction of Napier and Hastings.
 After the earthquake Napier was rebuilt, resulting in the present day Art Deco architecture.
 Napier today has one of the world's highest concentrations of art deco architecture.
 You can take a self guided walk, or an escorted tour.
 Well worth a visit is the Hawkes Bay Museum, where you can learn all about the earthquake.
 A few kilometers away in Hastings, the buildings have a Spanish Mission flavor, with some Art Deco and Stripped Classical architecture.
 Here you can search for a souvenir in the antique shops and galleries, visit one of the old historic homesteads, with their award-winning gardens.